tanshiv2/smplx_human_avatar/README.md

 pose_correction={none: pose correction disabled, direct: pose correction enabled, for SMPL; direct_smplx: pose correction enabled, for SMPLX}
 ```

 the yaml files for each are inside the corresponding folder under configs directory.
-Parameters and input dimension can be adjusted by the user, via creating new files following similar manners.
+Parameters and input dimension can be adjusted by the user, via creating new files following a similar manner.

 ### training options
 The files under the folder configs/option specifies training parameters like training iterations, operation delay, learning rate, test intervals.